myrqyry/TaikoNationV1/README.md

-# TaikoNationV1 (myrqyry fork)
+# rhythm-tatsujin

 _A cutting-edge AI system for human-like Taiko no Tatsujin beatmap generation — now with a full-featured web interface, modern transformer architecture, and integrated human evaluation._

 ## Overview

-TaikoNationV1 is the modern successor to the influential research of ["TaikoNation: Patterning-focused Chart Generation for Rhythm Action Games"](https://arxiv.org/abs/2107.12506) by Emily Halina and Matthew Guzdial.
+rhythm-tatsujin is the modern successor to the influential research of ["TaikoNation: Patterning-focused Chart Generation for Rhythm Action Games"](https://arxiv.org/abs/2107.12506) by Emily Halina and Matthew Guzdial, and originally forked from the original ["GitHub repository"](https://github.com/emily-halina/TaikoNationV1).
 This project extends the original system with advanced transformer models, pattern-aware memory, multi-difficulty control, and a production-ready web/UI layer for both experimentation and real-world use.

 ***